 The modest plans were unveiled by Toby Jessel, Conservative MP and GLC member for Twickenham (his diary must have been full).
 Deriding the plans, the Labour candidate for his GLC seat said the money "was hardly enough to clean up the road", let alone improve it, but in fairness - given the discontent on all sides - it's hard to see that much more was realistically possible.

 In the end, even less was achieved.
 Unable to widen the road or to improve its junctions, the main hope had been for pedestrian subways, but those proved too expensive and too disruptive.
 Running out of time to do something before the M3 opened, the GLC instead built a series of temporary footbridges to provide pedestrians with a way to cross the speeding stream of traffic.
+They are actually Bailey Bridges, a trusted design developed for temporary bridges erected by the army during the Second World War.

 If the idea of a rickety bridge over the A316 feels familiar, it probably is.
 Now approaching half a century old, all four temporary Meccano-style footbridges are still there today, a reminder that on the road network, "temporary" installations usually become permanent.